fuji-money/fips/mint.md

     * Second output is ublinded Synth that goes to second stage covenant
     * Next output (may be absent) is unblinded L-BTC (change from the fee)
     * Last output is the transaction fee (L-BTC)

+Note: if the first stage would include paying the minting fee to the treasury, then the transaction will have one extra mandatory output (which will be unblinded, too), and that output will be sending the minting fee.

 First stage covenant code must also ensure that second-stage covenant script is the one that enforces the conditions that correspond to the oracle-attested price rate with timestamp that